mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 ---

 # STEP 25 - `src/dag/TaskGraph.js`

+**In plain English:** the plan itself, kept in a locked box.
+Nobody - not even your own code, outside a short list of blessed operations - can reach in and edit a task directly.
+Every change goes through a validated operation that can say no.

 **What jcode does:** the node collection is a **private** field (`crates/jcode-plan/src/dag/mod.rs:541`), so the only way to change the graph is